redhat-appstudio/infra-deployments/hack/chains/README.md

 matters for the basic pipeline functionality needed to do builds and demonstrate chains.)

+### (Optional) Deploy local cluster rekor server

+    cd hack/chains
+    ./deploy-local-rekor.sh

+To enable the use of a locally deployed rekor instance:

+    ./config.sh rekor-local

+To return to using the default, public rekor instance:

+   ./config.sh rekor-default

 ### Create a key-pair signing secret for chains

     cd hack/chains